-- 1. Write the balanced equation for the splitting reaction of liquid water using a stoichiometric coefficient of 1 for water. - 2.
+- 1. Write down the balanced equation of liquid water splitting reaction.
+Use 1 as the stoichiometric coefficient of water. - 2.
 Using only the provided thermodynamic data, justify numerically whether this reaction is thermodynamically favorable at 298 K.

 Calculations:

-Reaction thermodynamically favorable e?
+Is the reaction thermodynamically fav vorable?

-E ] Yes □ No
+C ] Yes □ No